Managing Pending AP Assets

 tab.

-The Pending Assets page is displayed with the following information:
+The Pending Assets page is displayed, defaulting to the AP sub-tab with the following information:

 - Serial #: Displays the manufacturer‑assigned serial number that uniquely identifies the AP.